BioContainers/specs/TESTS.md

 **.**
  * Dockerfile
  * test-cmds.txt
- * mytestdata
+ * mytestdata/
    * mySeq.fa

-Then you can access the fasta file using this path: _/biocontainers/mytestdata/mySeq.fa_
+Then you can access the fasta file from inside the container (and the test command line) using this path: _/biocontainers/mytestdata/mySeq.fa_

 ## 3. Outcomes